-By the time smokers call a hypnotherapist to enquire about hypnotherapy they have usually tried various methods to quit before: willpower, nicotine gum, patches and lozenges.
+By the time smokers call a hypnotherapist to enquire about hypnotherapy help to stop smoking they have usually tried various methods to quit before: willpower, nicotine gum, patches and lozenges.
 Some may have tried Zyban, or the more recent Champix tablets but without lasting success.

 Short-term change doesn't count!

 Whether the smoker stopped smoking for a while or not, whilst using these methods, the quitting attempt can only be said to have "succeeded" if they became a happy non-smoker and stayed that way.
-Short-term effects are irrelevant, yet all the medications were originally passed as "effective" based upon their short-term effects alone.
+Short-term effects are no use, yet the medications were originally passed as "effective" based upon their short-term effects alone.

 Complete freedom from tobacco: that is the aim of hypnotherapy, and somewhere between 60% and 70% of clients will have achieved that goal by the end of the first session.

 You don't need to be much of a mathematician, therefore, to figure out that 30% to 40% of clients will either need further help straight away or later on down the line.
 This is both normal and unavoidable.
 You see, those clients have not "failed", and neither did hypnotherapy.
 Success with hypnotherapy is always easy, but it isn't always immediate.